- Message from the Dean

 Abstract: It is not unknown for testators, particularly the elderly, to represent how they will exercise their testamentary freedom in a manner which in some cases allows the person a degree of influence over one who is hoping to benefit.
 To what extent can statements concerning the possible disposition of one's testamentary bounty actually bind the estate after death?
 The law has long recognised that statements concerning testamentary dispositions may amount to a contract including a mutual will which will have ramifications both in law and equity.
 Even in such situations where a representation may constitute a testamentary contract or mutual will the position may be fraught with difficulty.
 But what of representations that do not amount to a contract?
 Can a person to whom a testator has made a representation about what they might leave in their will enforce that representation after the testator's death and to the detriment of the named beneficiaries?
 If so in what circumstances can a testator be estopped from leaving their property as they choose?
 The courts in the United Kingdom and Australia have recently had to consider estoppel in relation to testamentary succession.

-Bio: Abdul Awal Khan has been completing a PhD at University of Western Sydney (UWS) School of Law since March 2011 as an International Postgraduate Research Scholar.
-His PhD topic is on the ‘Impact of Climate Change on Human Rights of the Displaced People: Bangladesh Perspective’.
-Before joining UWS, Abdul Awal Khan was an Assistant Professor in the Department of Law, International Islamic University Chittagong and Manarat International University, Dhaka, Bangladesh
+Bio: Abdul Awal Khan has been completing a PhD at Western Sydney University School of Law since March 2011 as an International Postgraduate Research Scholar.
+His PhD topic is on the 'Impact of Climate Change on Human Rights of the Displaced People: Bangladesh Perspective'.
+Before joining Western Sydney University, Abdul Awal Khan was an Assistant Professor in the Department of Law, International Islamic University Chittagong and Manarat International University, Dhaka, Bangladesh

 Title: Climate Change and Its Impact on Human Rights: A Study on the Displaced People in Bangladesh